pharmaR/val.meter/README.md

 pkg_from_dcf(dcf)
 ```

+Now we can easily use this package's derived metrics for activities like
+evaluating selection criteria and reporting.

-We can simulate a cohort of packages using `random_pkgs()`
+For testing, we can also simulate a cohort of packages using `random_pkgs()`

 ```r
 ps <- random_pkgs(n = 3, scopes = permissions(TRUE))
 dcfs <- vapply(ps, to_dcf, character(1L))
 cat(dcfs, sep = "\n\n")
 ```

-Now we can easily use this package's derived metrics for activities like
-evaluating selection criteria and reporting.

 ## Explored Features